makk4/tpass/README.md

 - Dropbox, Google Drive, Git synchronisation
 - Offline usage
 - Generate random Passwords and Passphrases
-- Use your own Wordlists of coice, default is EFF large
+- Use your own Wordlists of choice, default is EFF large
 - List, insert, delete, show, edit entries
 - Copy passwords to clipboard or show
 - Export, import database in JSON, CSV